SausageMuffins/Mind-Palace/Notes/Machine Learning/Optimization in Machine Learning.md

 ## Overview

 This algorithm is literally just finding the global minimum point in a hyperplane.
 The main idea is to move in the opposite direction of the gradient to go to the steepest point.

+**==WE JUST WANT TO MINIMIZE LOSS IN EVERY CASE!==**

 ---

+# Supervised Learning

 ## [[Linear Classification]]